 Freedom Square

 The main square of the city represents the very center of Brno, which – in fact – is almost in the south of the city.
 The square itself isn’t as captivating as is the case in other Czech cities, however, there are more than a few individual elements of interest.
-The Renaissance building of the House of the Lords of Lipá is one of them, although if you want to be really stunned, you have to walk on the other side of the square to the House of the Four Idiots, a 19th century curiosity built by a Jewish industrialist and decorated with 4 huge statues of…well…idiot.
+The Renaissance building of the House of the Lords of Lipá is one of them, although if you want to be really stunned, you have to walk on the other side of the square to the House of the Four Idiots, a 19th century curiosity built by a Jewish industrialist and decorated with 4 huge statues of Atlases supporting the skies but with time, people mangled the word Atlas into mamlas (idiot).

 Probably the most controversial sight of the square is the astronomical “clock” built in the recent years.
 The criticism is due to the high sum paid for its construction and maintenance, for the fact that not even the author of the work could properly explain how to find out what the time is using this clock and las but not least, due to the peculiar shape of the statue resembling a phallus.